stephlabou/epi-marss/README.md

 # V2 - Stephanie Labou

 Depth resolution: Data has been limited to 0-50m (inclusive).
 For temperature, I have included the average temperature 0-50m.
 For chla, I have both the average and sum total for 0-50m.
+Finer depth resolution is available for these variables, if needed.

 For plankton, values are sums within 0-50m.
-Zooplankton are provided from depth ranges, so reported values are total zoop summed over 0-10, 10-25, and 25-50m.
+Units are cells/liter.
+Zooplankton are provided from depth ranges, so reported values are total zoop (individuals/liter) summed over 0-10, 10-25, and 25-50m.

 Temporal resolution: Values were aggregated to month within years.
 Monthly data was then subset to only periods when all data is available: 1979-1999 (primarily limited by phytos, which only go through 1999).

 NAs replacement: